Skip to content

 • Starts the VM: state: "running"

-1. Log in to your Fleet Manager UI
+1. Open the Deployments page in Fleet Manager

 2. Monitor deployment progress